Paulinos739/ClassifyDrawingCategory/readme.md

 # Architectural Drawing Classification with Deep Learning

-This Multi-Class Classification network, implemented with Keras, is used here to develop a Computer Vision model capable to classify architectural drawings.
+This Multi-Class Classification network, implemented with Keras, is used to develop a Computer Vision model capable to classify architectural drawings.

-###Background
+##Background

 The aim of this project is to make the power of Computer Vision useful to automatically sort and analyze the building-related data.
 Here, a CNN is trained to distinguish between three types of